-Who has received the SGA Open Education Award?
+Who has received an SGA Open Education Award?

 Workshops on open educational resources, including open textbooks, are offered by the Office of Information Technology as well as the University Libraries.
 Check UT's workshop registration system for upcoming workshops.